MCGenEdNet/MCGenEdNet.github.io/_pages/tutorials.md

 # Tutorials

-These are the tutorials for the Monte Carlo general education network (MCgen).
-The primary repository for these tutorials is [gitlab.cern.ch/mcgen-ct/tutorials](https://gitlab.com/mcgen-ct/tutorials), which is mirrored at [github.com/mcgen-ct/tutorials](https://github.com/mcgen-ct/tutorials) so they can be directly accessed via Google's Colab.
-This project is supported by NSF grant OAC-2417682.
+The primary repository for the MCgen tutorials is [gitlab.cern.ch/mcgen-ct/tutorials](https://gitlab.com/mcgen-ct/tutorials), which is mirrored at [github.com/mcgen-ct/tutorials](https://github.com/mcgen-ct/tutorials) so they can be directly accessed via Google's Colab.
+These respositories also provide further information, including lecture slides and .pdf versions of the notebooks.

 ## Monte Carlo